Quantcast

 Your tribe should not be judgmental.

 We're all guilty of judging someone else and their actions, friend or not.
 A bit of judgment will always be there because it's a part of human nature.
-What you don't want is a friend that tells you one thing, then blabs to mutual friends about the 'horrible' or 'stupid' things you're doing.
-We've all had friends like this, some of us still do.
+What you don't want is a friend who tells you one thing, then blabs to mutual friends about the 'horrible' or 'stupid' things you're doing.
+We've all had friends like this, and some of us still do.
 Those people are best kept at a distance.
 If you think of your life as a theater, they should be standing room--only available when another might be occupied.

 I had a toxic friend like that for years.
 I was never sure what I did that made her so venomous to me when talking with others, but it never stopped.

 It gave me severe anxiety and made me doubt my abilities as a friend because I couldn't figure it out.
 But, the answer was simple: She didn't love herself enough, so of course she couldn't love me.
 Some people are just that way.
 Their judgments come from doubting or even hating themselves, which is only going to filter into your life the same way.
-Choose friends that don't hold judgements against you, that allow you to make mistakes and learn lessons without constantly reminding you of who you were.
+Choose friends who don't hold judgments against you, that allow you to make mistakes and learn lessons without constantly reminding you of who you were.

 Friends are meant to represent different sides of your personality, different realms of your life.
 Girlfriends, especially, should not only represent those but challenge those realms.
 They should listen when you say you're hurt; they should not only celebrate the the victories, but cry and pick you up from your losses.